kopaka1822/ImageViewer/OpenTKImageViewer/Tonemapper/readme.txt

 access with texture(...) will give linear interpolated values

 The destination image can be accesed via "writeonly image2D dst_image"

+Original Images:

+The original (imported) images can be accessed via "uniform sampler2D textureX" where X is the index of the image starting with 0.
+The level of detail should be 0 and using texture(textureX, ...) will result in linear interpolated values.

+Example:
+texelFetch(texture2, pixelCoord, 0) can be used to access the 3rd imported image

 ----------------------------------------
 Keybinding: